tholian-network/stealth/guide/services/Settings.md

 	// stored in profile/peers.json
 	// managed by Peer Service
 	peers: [{
 		domain:     'local-laptop', // can be either of domain, hostname, ipv4, ipv6
-		capacity: 'online',
-		mode:     'stealth'
+		connection: 'mobile'
 	}]

 }